Guinea pigs are small mammals that need much attention and care.

 Dystocia is a condition quite common in a certain animal species that slow down the delivery process and jeopardizes the mother and her babies.

-Therefore, monitor your guinea pig’s appetite, activity, stool, and watch out for anything unusual or different.
+Therefore, monitor your guinea pig’s appetite, activity, and stool, and watch out for anything unusual or different.

 Of course, if you notice something out of the ordinary, contact a veterinarian.